Table of Content

 - Private Cloud vs Public Cloud

-There are many points which need to be considered when moving from a standard enterprise application deployment model to cloud computing model.
-There are 2 major options to choose from: Public cloud and Private cloud.
-Often, the users are confused whether to choose public cloud or create a private cloud for their business due to privacy, security and maintenance issues.
-In this article, we will try to focus on benefits of each type and to derive conclusion.
+There are many points that need to be considered when moving from a standard enterprise application deployment model to a cloud computing model.
+There are 2 major options to choose from: Private cloud vs Public Cloud.
+Often, the users are confused about whether to choose a public cloud or create a private cloud for their business due to privacy, security, and maintenance issues.
+In this article, we will try to focus on the benefits of each type and to derive conclusions.

 1. Public Cloud

 A public cloud is a standard cloud computing model wherein a service provider manages storage and computing resources on behalf of consumers over the Internet.
 The term “public cloud” arose to differentiate between the standard model and the private cloud, which runs on a proprietary network or data center of the user.

 Public clouds are run by third parties, and applications from different users are shared on the provider’s cloud servers, storage systems, and networks.
 Public clouds are most often hosted away from customer premises, and they try to reduce customer risk and cost by substituting their enterprise infrastructure.
 Benefits of public clouds include ease of on-demand scalability as they are larger than a company’s private cloud.
 In public cloud deployments, It also shifts infrastructure risks from the enterprise to the cloud provider as all the resources are managed by the provider only.